Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 ### Lesson 02 - Aircraft

-Your aircraft is already "hot on the ramp number #25" with both engines running, the nose is pointed towards the runway.
+Your aircraft is already "hot on the ramp #25" with both engines running, the nose is pointed towards the runway.
 All aircraft systems are set to the positions in which you left in the previous lesson.
+The Dash-60 ground power unit is already removed.

 ![lesson_02_ramp](../img/Lesson02_Slot_Ramp_no25.jpg)

-The "crew chief" has changed his position to front right of your aircraft and is waiting to support you.
+The "crew chief" has changed his position to forward right of your aircraft and is waiting to support you.

 ![lesson2_crew_chief](../img/Lesson02_Crew_chief_Ramp_no25.jpg)

-His assistant is standing by on your front left side.
-The Dash-60 ground power unit is already removed.
+His assistant is standing by on your forward left side.

 ![lesson2_crew_chief_assistant](../img/Lesson02_Crew_chief_assistant_Ramp_no25.jpg)